ericlesaquiles/senior-wms-tentative-blog/index.md

-## Um mock-artigo de grupo de estudos
+## Um mock-post de grupo de estudos

-Para completar o fluxo, faça isso e aquilo outro.
-Para mais informações, siga [veja este site](https://google.com/)
+(em um post comum, se teria algo como) "Para completar o fluxo, faça isso e aquilo outro.
+Para mais informações, siga [veja este site](https://google.com/), etc., etc.."

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.